FloatingFowl/Segtree/README.md

   - `(vector of initial values of different type, function pointer or lambda)`
   - `(initial value, function pointer or lambda)`
   - Where the begin and end iterators are provided.
+  - Possible choice of iterative or recursive
 - ~~`build` function~~
 - ~~`query` function~~
 - ~~`update` function~~
-- method to change function pointer or lambda
+- ~~method to change function pointer or lambda~~
 - ~~`print` method for testing~~